jay20438/Student-Performance-Prediction-and-Analysis-for-low-resource-scenario/README.md

 the year play a vital role in estimating the performance of a student.
-But we wanted to understand the impact of other factors on the performance of the student.
+But we wanted to understand the impact of other factors on the performance of the students.
 Factors like family income, extracurricular activities, parent's education level, illness and distance from school can have a major impact on a student's performance.